storyblok/storyblok-demo-ecommerce-storefront/README.md

 ## Features

 ### Banner with 1 product

-Frontend File: `storyblok/ecommerce/ImageTextSectionProduct.vue`
+- Frontend File: `storyblok/ecommerce/ImageTextSectionProduct.vue`;
-Storyblok component: `image-text-section-product`
+- Storyblok component: `image-text-section-product`;
+- For: product.

 Fields:
 - `text`: a Richtext field for adding more text;